It’s almost been worth this depression to find out how little our big men know.

 A new hope

 Cryptocurrencies are interesting because they allow anyone to verify the number of coins in circulation—with certainty.
 No money in history has had this valuable property.
 There’s always been the need to trust the word of someone, that the amount of money is what they say it is.
-Even with gold coins there’s trust involved, you have to trust the issuer to include the right amount of gold, otherwise the trust—and the currency—will collapse in value.Ever wonder why there are portraits on coins?
-Because they make them recognizable so you can decide to trust them or not.
-“I’ll gladly accept emperor Augustu’s coins” or “we don’t accept that usurpers coins here.”
+Even with gold coins there’s trust involved, you have to trust the issuer to include the right amount of gold, otherwise the trust—and the currency—will collapse in value.12

 You can also predict how many coins will be created and when, it’s coded into the rules of the cryptocurrency after all.
-While Bitcoin mimics the rate that gold is mined, there’s no risk of counterfeit bitcoin or a meteor made of bitcoin crashing on earth to disrupt the supply, which there is with gold or other precious materials.There’s instead a risk of bugs in the code which may allow hackers to print coins.
+While Bitcoin mimics the rate that gold is mined, there’s no risk of counterfeit bitcoin or a meteor made of bitcoin crashing on earth to disrupt the supply, which there’s with gold or other precious materials.13

 Finally cryptocurrencies don’t rely on “experts”, who are supposed to avoid crashes by predict what cannot be predicted.
-There’s nobody in control, so there’s nobody to push the wrong button or pull the wrong lever and cause economic chaos.This is a half-truth.
-Yes there’s nobody who can create coins out of thin air, but there are developers, miners, exchanges and users of a cryptocurrency who can influence its development.
-After all it’s “just code” (and a lot of people agreeing with the rules of the code).
+There’s nobody in control, so there’s nobody to push the wrong button or pull the wrong lever and cause economic chaos.14

 Therefore cryptocurrencies are a more transparent and robust alternative, which avoids many of the problems inherent to the modern financial system.